lobis/tiny-array/README.md

 not being as efficient as possible with our memory.
 This issue usually becomes more relevant if we are storing this data on disk.

-This library provides a class, `ADCArray`, that allows to store the data in a more efficient way, using a [`std::bitset`](https://en.cppreference.com/w/cpp/utility/bitset) behind the scenes.
+This library provides a class, `TinyArray`, that allows to store the data in a more efficient way, using a [`std::bitset`](https://en.cppreference.com/w/cpp/utility/bitset) behind the scenes.
-In the above example a naive approach using `std::vector<unsigned short>` would require 4 bytes per value, while with `ADCArray` we would only need 10 bits (1.25 bytes) per value on average.
+In the above example a naive approach using `std::vector<unsigned short>` would require 4 bytes per value, while with `TinyArray` we would only need 10 bits (1.25 bytes) per value on average.

 Data can still be accessed in its original form via the `at` method or inserted via the `insert` method.
 The drawback of this approach is that we introduce a small overhead when accessing or inserting the data.